 Atlanta has no shortage of illuminated holiday events, but the AHC pairs “holiday” with “history” like no other.
 In addition to typical Christmas program activities–carols, lights, a Christmas market, a tree lighting, and an appearance by Santa Claus–wander through the History Center’s twinkling campus, learning about how holidays were observed in time periods of the past, thanks to interpreters at Swan House (1930s), the Smith Family Farm (Civil War), and the Wood Family Cabin (pioneer).

 What’s Juneteenth, you ask?
 The word refers to the annual recognition of the abolition of slavery in the United States.
 These FREE admission days at the History Center will educate visitors about the ills of slavery and the strides for freedom through crafts, activities, interpretations and more.

 That’s right: Atlanta’s favorite soup spot now has an AHC outpost.
 A seasonally-driven menu of soups, salads and sandwiches can be enjoyed with beer and wine purchased from the Museum Shop in this cozy and colorful AHC dining amenity.
 If you’re planning a summer visit, the menu will be sure to include some chilled options.
 Just stopping by for lunch during your workday?
 There’s no museum admission charge for those simply hoping to dine.
 Souper.

 Spearheaded by the ladies of the Atlanta Forward Arts Foundation, Swan House’s carriage house was transformed into a chic Southern eatery, gallery and gift shop in the 1960s.
-Today, ATL ladies look no further than Swan Coach when planning their BFF’s shower or birthday bash.
+Today, ATL ladies head to Swan Coach when planning their BFF’s shower or birthday bash.
 Whether you’re a walk-in or a booked-ahead group, you’ll get to savor dreamy, quintessential Southern fare.
 Can we get another round of mint juleps and cheese straws, please?
 Check out the exhibitions, often focused on Southern artists, too.